 6080 - SELF-INSURANCE PLANS

-This program regulates workers' compensation self-insurance plans by verifying that each self-insured employer and group of employers that is issued a Certificate of Consent to Self-Insure meets the statutory requirements for self-insuring, and is actually able to provide workers' compensation benefits to employees.
-The program also ensures that each self-insured private-sector employer posts a security deposit adequate to pay all workers' compensation benefits in the event that the employer defaults on its obligations.
+This program regulates workers' compensation self-insurance plans by ensuring that each self-insured employer and group of employers that is issued a Certificate of Consent to Self-Insure meets the statutory requirements to self-insure and is able to provide workers' compensation benefits to employees, and that each private-sector self-insured employer posts a security deposit adequate to pay all workers' compensation benefits in the event that the employer defaults on its obligations.

 6090 - DIVISION OF WORKERS' COMPENSATION

 The Division of Workers' Compensation monitors the administration of workers' compensation claims, attempts to minimize disputes through outreach to employers and injured workers by providing program information and assistance, and provides administrative and judicial services to resolve disputes that arise in connection with claims for workers' compensation benefits.
 The Division conducts audits of workers' compensation claims administrators to ensure compliance with the benefit delivery system required by the Labor Code, and authorizes payment of workers' compensation benefits to injured workers from the Uninsured Employers Benefit Trust Fund and the Subsequent Injuries Benefit Trust Fund.
 The Division promotes the practice of early and sustained return to work of injured employees.
 The Division also administers a workers' compensation information system designed to provide information to policymakers regarding the effectiveness and efficiency of the benefit delivery system.

 The Workers' Compensation Appeals Board reviews petitions for reconsideration of decisions issued by the workers' compensation judges in the Division, participates in appellate proceedings as necessary or when requested by the court, and regulates the workers' compensation adjudication process.